New Study Confirms That American Workers Are Getting Ripped Off

 Given all this, it seems safe to say that America’s aberrantly weak wage growth is (at least in part) the product of political decisions made at the national level.
 A government that provides its unemployed with unusually limited job training and benefits is one that has chosen to make it riskier for workers to demand higher wages on the threat of quitting.

 Further, the OECD finds that only Turkey, Lithuania, and South Korea have lower unionization rates than the United States, a fact that can be attributed to the myriad ways American policymakers have undermined organized labor since the Second World War.
-And a government that discourages unionization – and alternative forms of collective bargaining – is one that has decided to cultivate an exceptionally large population of “low-income” workers, and an exceptionally low labor-share of national income.
+And a government that discourages unionization — and alternative forms of collective bargaining — is one that has decided to cultivate an exceptionally large population of “low income” workers, and an exceptionally low labor-share of national income.

 President Trump spends a great deal of time and energy arguing that American workers are getting a rotten deal.
 And he’s right to claim that Americans are getting the short end.
-But the primary cause of that fact isn’t bad trade agreements or “job-killing” regulations – its the union-busting laws and court rulings that the president has done so much to abet.
+But the primary cause of that fact isn’t bad trade agreements or “job killing” regulations — its the union-busting laws and court rulings that the president has done so much to abet.